-A handy feature is the hide all and show all buttons which hide all of the layers except the current layer, and show all of course un-hides them.
+A handy feature is the hide all (grayed out eye on the top) and show all (the Black eye on the top) buttons which hide all of the layers except the current layer, and show all of course un-hides them.
 Freeze can be used to protect a layer from inadvertent editing.
 I don't use that often, because when an instrument is inserted, the individual entities are protected.
 One note is that it may be necessary to snap to entities on an inserted file.
 If the snap won't work, try showing all layers.

 Do not use a layer named "block"!
 When AvCAM sees the word block it assumes that it should save the block definition.
-If you have a layer named block, the drawing will not be useable for AvCAM.
+If you have a layer named block, the drawing will not be usable for AvCAM.